 Check out what is included in your kit, keeping in mind that you’ll want an inverter and a mounting option included if you want that option.

 Renogy 100-Watt Solar Kit + 30-Amp Charge Controller + Cables

 This is a great basic solar kit for RVs.
-For $239.90 on Amazon, you can get all the gear you need for the panels.
+You can get all the gear you need for the panels.
 All you need to do is find a battery and you’re ready to start drawing power from the sun.